Microelectronics and Technology

 - New circuit principles for low-voltage low-power analog circuits design

 Utilizing new circuit principles for low-voltage low-power analog circuit design.
 These circuits serve mainly in biomedical area.
 Theoretical design and experimental evaluations using program Cadence with technology 0.18 um from TSMC.
+The verified design of a current conveyor should be the main result.

 - Operational amplifiers design techniques with extremely low voltage supply